 A few weeks ago, I was perusing one of the forums and came across a thread requesting a different kind of MMA interview.
 The gentleman said that he enjoyed the standard training and bad blood questions for fighters, but that he wanted to get to know them on a more personal level.
-One of my co-hosts from MMA Sentinel, Iain Kidd has also been trying to push me in this general direction, so I've been incorporating personality segments in my interviews.

 My latest effort, with former UFC middleweight star, Phil Baroni is quite a bit off the beaten path.
 I decided to build the entire interview around getting to know the NYBA a little better.
 I asked him a series of questions that aren't standard to MMA media by any means, but makes for an interesting and fun experience regardless.
 I hope our readers will enjoy the escape from the norm.

 I got the worst Android ever.
 It's like a five year old phone.
 I lost my phone, I went to buy an iPhone and a lady was turning in her phone, and she was gonna get $30 for it.
 I gave her $35, and she gave it to me, so I'm using an old phone now.
 That's how bad my phone is right now.
 It's a Handroid, it's old as Hell [laughs].
 I lose my phone at least twice a year.